bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 An `application_data` extension in a LeafNode, KeyPackage, or GroupInfo can be set when the object is created.
-An `application_data` extension in the GroupContext needs to be manage using the tools available to update GroupContext
-extensions: The creator of the group can set extensions unilaterally, and thereafter, the GroupContextExtensions proposal can be used to update extensions.
-The AppDataUpdate proposal described in
-{{appdataupdate}} provides a more efficient way to update the `application_data` extension.
+An `application_data` extension in the GroupContext needs to be managed using the tools available to update GroupContext extensions.
+The creator of the group can set extensions unilaterally.
+Thereafter, the AppDataUpdate proposal described in the next section is used to update the `application_data` extension.

 # Updating Application Data in the GroupContext {#appdataupdate}

 Updating the `application_data` with a GroupContextExtensions proposal is cumbersome.
 The application data needs to be transmitted in its entirety, along with any other extensions, whether or not they are being changed.
 And a GroupContextExtensions proposal always requires an UpdatePath, which updating application state never should.